Conquer the Spectacular Paso Internacional Los Libertadores: Chile-Argentina Border Crossing

 Set high in the Andes, the road can be closed during winter because of heavy snows blocking both ends and the threat of rockfall.
 The snow together with nature of the road requires extreme patience and skill to negotiate.

 Is Paso de los Libertadores dangerous?

-It is maintained pretty regularly and does not have a morbid accident record.
+The road through the summit is maintained pretty regularly and does not have a morbid accident record.
 The road is covered with snow for the most part of the year; still, traffic is intense; cargo trucks and even double-decker tourist buses travel the road on a daily basis year-round, forming long, slow convoys, hence the name.
 Despite the fact that it's one of the most challenging roads in the world, Los Caracoles Pass has a strong safety record.
 With intense traffic, especially full of slow moving heavy vehicles, accidents are rife.
 Not only that, for a vast proportion of the year the road is covered in snow requiring severe caution at all times.
-The road can be closed anytime during winter because of heavy snows blocking both ends and the threat of rockfall.
-It has many steep inclines and hairpins.
 There are no guardrails.